heyouquan/git/readme.txt

 Git is a distributed version control sytem
 Git is a free software distributed under the GPL Creating a new branch is dev
+Create a new branch is quick & simple